 This style is popular amongs many white collar workers who still want facial hair but don’t want to commit to the lumberjack in an office environment.
 While the beard is not as long as the “full natural”, regular upkeep is still needed to make this style look sharp.
 Slight grooming of the hair growth on the cheeks and neck with a clear gel or shave oil is needed to accentuate jaw line structure.

 As the beard is shorter the skin beneath the facial hair is more visible and as a result looks less full.
-To hide this beard transparency a boar hair brush can be used for two reasons, one: to ensure all beard hairs a groomed in the same direction and two: evenly spread beard hairs so that they are not bunched together, this makes for a fuller look.
+To hide this beard transparency a beard brush can be used for two reasons, one: to ensure all beard hairs a groomed in the same direction and two: evenly spread beard hairs so that they are not bunched together, this makes for a fuller look.

 3. The MoustacheThe mo can mean many things depending on style, it can be a powerful symbol of masculinity, like But Reynolds or Tom Selleck, but it can also be an indicator of your eccentricities like Salvador Dali or even red flag of your political views like ….Hitler.
 If you're going to rock a mustache exclusive, then upkeep is very important.
 The mo will be the first thing people see when they look at you, so here are some tips for maintenance.